And America's least favorite stores are...

 When it comes to satisfying their customers, most U.S. retailers — both brick-and-mortar and online — are losing ground for the second year in a row, according to an annual consumer satisfaction survey.

-The retail sector, which includes supermarkets, discount stores, and department stores, slipped nearly 1 percentage point to score a 77 out of 100 in the annual American Customer Satisfaction Index survey released on Tuesday.
+The retail sector, which includes supermarkets, discount stores and department stores, slipped almost 1 percentage point to score a 77 out of 100 in the annual American Customer Satisfaction Index survey released Tuesday.

 Shoppers are not happy with the “lackluster” and “underwhelming” customer service they so often experience, said ACSI Managing Director David VanAmburg.
 “Things like courtesy and helpfulness of store staff, call center support and even availability of merchandise on the shelves … have seen drops from a year ago,” he said.